Reviewing Your Wealth Management Plan and Improving Your Finances

 There is a bit of an art to balancing how often you check your investments.
 Checking too often tends to mean watching your account’s value rise and fall daily with the stock market, which can be stressful.
 While not checking often enough sometimes means missing out on an opportunity, or catching a problem later than you would have liked to.
 While striking the right balance is personal to you, there are sometimes when it’s a good idea for every investor to double-check their portfolio and approach.
 This is one of them, and here are Boring Money’s “5 reasons why now is an ideal time to check in with your investments”.
 Read here

 How to plan for retirement with a pension

-One thing we should all keep on top of is our pension!
+One thing we should all keep on top of is our pension investment plan!
 To have all your basic needs covered in retirement, you will need to have enough money put aside.
 Relying solely on the state pension for your golden years may not be the best strategy and may not be enough to cover the minimum costs you will face when you retire.
-A good way to boost your retirement income is to start planning for later life as soon as you can.
+A good way to boost your income is to start retirement planning for later life as soon as you can.
 Wealthify’s insight “How to boost your retirement Income” provides some valuable tips.
 Read here

 Conducting a review of your wealth manager does take time and consideration.
-Fortunately, lockdown has provided ample time.
+Fortunately, the lockdown has provided ample time.
 Many clients will find themselves questioning their existing wealth management arrangements.
 This is perfectly natural in the current market environment.
-According to EY, one third of clients plan to switch wealth management providers over the next three years!
+According to EY, one-third of clients plan to switch wealth management providers over the next three years!

 The Wealth Consultant is here to help you assess your current situation, to hold your hand through these testing times, and to give you peace of mind.
 If needs be, and at the appropriate time, we can introduce you to wealth managers who may be better placed to serve your needs, free of charge.